Birju Maharaj: Controversy

 In the immediate aftermath of Birju Maharaj's passing away, multiple victims came forward on social media to share stories of being sexually harassed by him from body shaming to asking for sex as a bribe.
+These allegations were made by former students and other women who had trained in Kathak, were largely shared anonymously on social media.
+They emerged after Kathak dancer and teacher Naina Roychowdhury Green began sharing accounts that women had sent to her following his death.

-This led some to re-examine the power imbalances in the Guru-shishya tradition of Indian classical arts.
+This led to a wider public discourse about the need to re-examine the power imbalances in the Guru-shishya tradition of Indian classical arts.
+Artists also commented on the authority traditionally accorded to gurus leading their inordinate influence over students' professional careers and inadequate institutional redressal mechanisms in the performing arts.